|Posted by me on October 27, 2020 at 10:40 AM||comments (190)|

 4 tablespoons cocoa powder

 4 tablespoons golden syrup (this is really easy to measure if you place the tin into hot water for 10 minutes before h...Read Full Post »

 |Posted by me on August 14, 2013 at 5:50 AM||comments (107)|

 I would like to tell you that these gorgeous no bake.... yes you read me right....NO BAKE....bars are healthy because they contain oats, bran flakes and honey but I would probably be fibbing because once you start munching on them you wont be able to stop and then you will turn into a great big marshmallow fluff sat on the sofa watching endless reruns...Read Full Post »

 |Posted by me on February 6, 2011 at 10:05 AM||comments (179)|

 February is a cold...cold month, just right for a bit of baking and a decadent chocolate treat.

 Chocolate brownies fall into two categories, squidgy or cake like.
 I prefer a half way balance between the two because I am just greedy like that :D.

 When my Ex husband and I lived in sunny Swindon we were friends with a lovely bubbly lady called Sue who used to produce this scrummy tea time cake at the drop of a hat.
-I have made a few changes over the years and although I still refer to it as Sue's cake the finished chocolate concocction is now all mine and once you have played with it too you can ...Read Full Post »
+I have made a few changes over the years and although I still refer to it as Sue's cake the finished chocolate concocction is no...Read Full Post »